Property Tax Postponement

 This State program allows homeowners who are seniors, are blind, or have a disability to defer current-year property taxes on their principal residence if they meet certain criteria, including 40 percent equity in the home and an annual household income of $35,500 or less.

 On September 28, 2014, the Governor signed AB 2231, which reinstates the State Controller's Property Tax Postponement Program, with some revisions.
-This program will allow senior, blind, and disabled citizens with an annual household income of $35,500 or less and 40% equity in their homes to apply to defer payment of property taxes on their principal residence.
+This program will allow senior, blind, and disabled citizens with an annual household income of $45,000 or less (among other requirements) and 40% equity in their homes to apply to defer payment of property taxes on their principal residence.
 Please note that Mobile Homes are excluded from the reinstated version of the postponement program.
-Applications may be filed with the State Controller's Office beginning October 1, 2017.
-The filing period ends on February 10, 2018.
+Applications may be filed with the State Controller's Office beginning October 1, 2020.
+The filing period ends on February 10, 2021.
 Applications postmarked after this date will not be accepted.
 Please see the State Controller's Office Frequently Asked Questions on Property Tax Postponement.
 You may also call the State Controller's Office with further questions at (800) 952-5661.

 Prior Program Suspended